Height: To about 75 feet; often smaller

 The Ginkgo Tree: A “Living Fossil”

 One of the first things you’ll learn when researching this species is that the ginkgo tree (also known as the maidenhair tree) is often called a “living fossil.”
 This is a reference to the fact that it has changed very little in the last 200 million years.
-In other words, the tree – which first evolved before flowering plants arrived on the scene — looks more or less the same as it did when dinosaurs were munching on its leaves in the mid-Jurassic.

-Even more noteworthy to some, the tree is the sole remaining member of its group – it has no close living relatives.
+Even more noteworthy to some, the ginkgo tree is the sole remaining member of its group – it has no close living relatives.
 In fact, it is the only tree in the entire order known as Ginkgoales.

 Identification: Tips & Tricks